External Memory Planar Point Location with Fast Updates: Introduction

 \section{Introduction}

 The \textit{dynamic planar point location} problem is one of the most fundamental and extensively studied problems in geometric data structures, and is defined as follows: We are given a connected planar polygonal subdivision $\Pi$ with $N$ edges.
 For any given query point $p$, the goal is to find the face of $\Pi$ that contains $p$, subject to insertions and deletions of edges.
+Here we focus on subdivisions $\Pi$ such that each face has constant number of edges.
 An equivalent formulation, which we use here is as follows: given a set $S$ of $N$ interior-disjoint line segments in the plane, for any given query point $p$, report the first line segment in $S$ that a vertical upwards-facing ray from $p$ intersects, subject to insertions and deletions of segments.

 Dynamic planar point location has many applications in spatial databases, geographic information systems (GIS), computer graphics, etc. Moreover it is a natural generalization of the dynamic dictionary problem with predecessor queries; this problem can be seen as the one dimensional variant of planar point location.